aaronbloomfield/ccc/hws/dex/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-So far there are no significant changes to report.
+- Sun, 11/6: edited [IDEX.sol](IDEX.sol.html) ([src](IDEX.sol)) to make a few more functions `view` functions.
+This shouldn't affect anybody much, since Remix will have warned you to make the function a `view`.

 ### ETH price